-- 2-82.
+2-82.
 Lubrication Instructions.

-Proper lubrication procedures are of immeasurable value both as a means of prolonging the service life of the airplane and as a means of reducing the frequency of extensive and expensive repairs.
-The periodic application of recommended lubricants to their relevant bearing surfaces, as detailed in the following paragraphs, together with the observance of cleanliness, will insure the maximum efficiency and utmost service of all moving parts.
-Lubrication instructions regarding the locations, time intervals, and type of lubricants used may be found in the Lubrication Chart, Figures 2-20 thru 2-22.
-To insure the best possible results from the application of lubricants, the following precautions should be observed: - a.
+Proper lubrication procedures are valuable both as a means of prolonging the service life of the airplane and reducing the frequency of repairs.
+The periodic application of recommended lubricants to their relevant bearing surfaces, together with cleanliness, ensures the maximum efficiency and utmost service of all moving parts.
+Instructions regarding the locations, time intervals, and type of lubricants used may be found in the Lubrication Chart, Figures 2-20 thru 2-22.
+See also Table II-XIII Consumable Materials.

+NOTE: If the airplane is inactive for long periods of time, lubricate in accordance with Lubrication Charts at least every 90 days.

+2-82a.
+Precautions.

+To insure the best possible results from the application of lubricants, the following precautions should be observed:

+CAUTION: MIL-PRF-23827 AND MIL-PRF-81322, CONTAIN CHEMICALS WHICH MAY BE HARMFUL TO PAINTED SURFACES.

+CAUTION: DRY LUBRICANT (I.E. - PTFE BASED MS-122) WILL ATTACK ANY ACRYLIC BASED PLASTIC (LUCITE), POLYCARBONATES (LEXAN), POLYSTYRENE AND ITS COPOLYMERS (ABS), AND CELLULOSE ACETATE.

+CAUTION: AFTER THOROUGHLY WASHING AIRPLANE, ENSURE LANDING GEAR, FLIGHT CONTROLS, FLAP TRACKS, STABILATOR TRIM SCREW, AND ENGINE COMPARTMENT ARE STILL PROPERLY LUBRICATED.

+- a.
 Use recommended lubricants.
-Where general purpose lubricating oil is specified, but unavailable, clean engine oil may be used as a satisfactory substitute. - b.
-Check the components to be lubricated for evidence of excessive wear and replace them as necessary. - c.
-Remove all excess lubricants from components in order to prevent the collection of dirt and sand in abrasive quantities capable of causing excessive wear or damage to bearing surfaces. - 2-83.
+Where general purpose lubricating oil is specified, but unavailable, clean engine oil may be used. - b.
+Check the components to be lubricated for evidence of excessive wear and replace as required. - c.
+Remove excess lubricant from components to prevent collecting dirt and sand in quantities capable of causing excess wear or damage to bearing surfaces.

+2-83.
 Application of Oil.

-Whenever specific instructions for lubrication of mechanisms requiring lubrication are not available, observe the following precautions: - a.
+Whenever specific lubrication instructions for individual components are not available, observe the following precautions:

+- a.
 Apply oil sparingly, never more than enough to coat the bearing surfaces. - b.
-Since the cables are sufficiently coated by the manufacturer, additional protection for the prevention of corrosion is unnecessary. - c.
-Squeeze the magneto cam follower felts at regular inspection periods.
+Do not oil control cables. - c.
+For Bendix Magnetos only: Squeeze the magneto cam follower felts at regular inspection periods.
 If oil appears on fingers, do not add oil.
 If the felt is dry, moisten with light oil.

-Be careful not to add too much oil because the excess will be thrown off during operation and will cause pitting and burning of the magneto points.

-- 2-84.
+2-84.
 Application of Grease.

-Care must be taken when lubricating bearings and bearing surfaces with a grease gun to insure that gun is filled with new, clean grease of the grade specified for the particular application before applying lubricant to the grease fittings. - a.
+Before using a grease gun, ensure that gun is filled with new, clean grease of the grade specified for the particular application.

+- a.
 Where a reservoir is not provided around a bearing, apply the lubricant sparingly and wipe off any excess. - b.
 Remove wheel bearings from the wheel hub and clean thoroughly with a suitable solvent.
 When repacking with grease, be sure the lubricant enters the space between the rollers in the retainer ring.
-Do not pack the grease into the wheel hub. - c.
-Use extra care when greasing the Hartz.ell propeller hub to avoid blowing the clamp gaskets.
-Remove one grease fitting while applying grease to the other fitting. - 2-85.
-Lubrication Chart.
-Each part of the airplane to be lubricated is shown in Figures 2-20 thru 2-32.
-Also included, is the type of lubricant to be used and the frequency of lubrication.
-Table II-VIII contains special instructions pertaining to lubrication.
+Do not pack the grease into the wheel hub.

+c.
+Use extra care when greasing the constant speed propeller hub to avoid blowing the clamp gaskets.
+Remove one grease fitting and apply grease to the other fitting until fresh grease appears at the hole of the removed fitting.